Mr Dk.'s BlogMr Dk.'s Blog

 * lengthy delays for a write if the readers are frequent and long-lived as

 * expected.
-Fair, or "in-order" implementations are also possible.
+Fair, or &quot;in-order&quot; implementations are also possible.

 *